How to be a Teacher Librarian Rock Star

 You might want to give it a whirl!
 Please still keep me and our school and Laura's family in your prayers.
 I also think come this September, when the trial is supposed to start and the year anniversary of the murder, I know it's going to be harder for all of those who loved, Laura.

 for the love of Laura.
-Please, God Jehovah, please let me get past this anger at the monster who took her life, and the life of her baby.
+Please, dear God, please let me get past this anger at the monster who took her life, and the life of her baby, Reid.
+He who does not deserve to be named.
+Not out of fear of the thing (like Voldemort) but out of disgust.